 The Hamilton owner's first reaction: "So the same voice that answered at 9pm rings them back at 8am?"
 Yes.
 "Far out."

-Why $18k is the tip of your iceberg
+Why is $18k only the tip of your missed revenue iceberg?

 Your missed revenue calculations miss three things.